 Abdominal distention, often known as bubble gut, is a peculiar occurrence that has us scratching our heads.
 If a bodybuilder is set on competing, there is a straightforward answer and possible repair.

 The use of HGH and insulin might have unintended consequences if paired with a high-calorie or high-carbohydrate diet.
-A bubble gut may make an already enormous body seem even larger and more bloated due to excess fat.
+A bubble gut may make an already enormous body seem even more significant and bloated due to excess fat.

 That is something that bodybuilders do not desire.
 Consider making some adjustments to these routines to prevent developing a Palumboism.
 You won't have to worry about your body fat percentage at a competition.
 The state of your health as a whole will also improve noticeably.